Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/ClientImplementation.md

 }
 ```

-### Modifying error classification
+### Configuring error response classification

 When a client sends a request to a service, the service may respond with a success response or an error response.
-The `PipelineTransport` used by the client's `ClientPipeline` to send and receive messages sets the response's `IsError` property.
-To classify the response, the transport uses the `PipelineMessageClassifier` value on the `PipelineMessage.ResponseClassifier` property.
+The `PipelineTransport` used by the client's `ClientPipeline` sets the `IsError` property on the response to indicate to the client which category the response falls in.
 Service method implementations are expected to check the value of `response.IsError` and throw a `ClientResultException` when it is `true`, as shown in [Basic client implementation](#basic-client-implementation).

-By default, the transport will set `IsError` to `true` for responses with an 4xx or 5xx HTTP status code.
-Clients can override the default behavior by setting the `ResponseClassifier` property on `PipelineMessage` when a request is created in a service method.
-Typically, a client will create a classifier that sets `response.IsError` to `false` only when the response status code is one that the service API definition has listed as a success response for a given service operation.
-This type of status code-based classifier can be created using `PipelineMessageClassifier.Create` factory method and passing the list of success status codes as shown in the sample below.
+To classify the response, the transport uses the `PipelineMessageClassifier` value on the `PipelineMessage.ResponseClassifier` property.
+By default, the transport sets `IsError` to `true` for responses with an `4xx` or `5xx` HTTP status code.
+Clients can override the default behavior by setting the message classifier before the request is sent.
+Typically, a client creates a classifier that sets `response.IsError` to `false` for only response codes that are listed as success codes for the operation in the service's API definition.
+This type of status code-based classifier can be created using the `PipelineMessageClassifier.Create` factory method and passing the list of success status codes, as shown in the sample below.

 ```C# Snippet:ClientStatusCodeClassifier
 // Create a message that can be sent via the client pipeline.